 An investment bank analyst covering extractive industries said he frequently used NEITI Reports and noted that all bank analysts he knew also used EITI information.
 He noted that while oil and gas NEITI Reports tended to be more widely read than those covering solid minerals, both were of use given the gaps in granular information on the sector, in particular to gain a better understanding of how NNPC worked.
 He noted that NEITI Reports published on an annual basis would be more useful, although even with the current timeliness of data the NEITI Reports provided information on periods where the situation remained unclear.

 Civil society organisations did not express any strong concerns or fears that NEITI reports were not being actively disseminated.
 There was a generalised belief that reports were being disseminated to local communities by civil society and the representatives of the geopolitical zones, even if there was no documentary evidence of this since 2014.
-While the 2006-2008 O&G EITI Report was translated into the three major local Nigerian languages (Hausa, Ibo and Yoruba), members consulted in NEITI’s Communications Department noted that the public had demonstrated more interest in the English-language reports than local-language versions given that these local languages were primarily oral languages and were not typically seen in written form.
+While the 2006–2008 O&G EITI Report was translated into the three major local Nigerian languages (Hausa, Ibo, and Yoruba), members consulted in NEITI’s Communications Department noted that the public had demonstrated more interest in the English-language reports than local-language versions given that these local languages were primarily oral languages and were not typically seen in written form.

 Initial assessment

+Disclosure under this requirement is encouraged and is thus not taken into account in the overall assessment of compliance.
 The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement.
 EITI Reports, and particularly their simplified versions, are accessible, provided in machine readable format, and actively disseminated.
 To continue improving, NEITI could consider publishing NEITI Reports in a timelier manner.
 The NSWG is encouraged to further entrench extractive sector transparency in government systems, and take steps to move towards more frequent production of EITI information on a routine basis.
 The NSWG may consider undertaking a study to identify what information required to be disclosed under the EITI Standard is already publicly available and what information is not yet routinely disclosed.
 Opportunities for providing more EITI data in open data formats could also be explored.

 Lessons Learned and follow-up on recommendations (#7.3)